DjamelRAAB/PA5_Crypto-Advice/iac/README.md

 * Set terraform variable credentials on set the GOOGLE_APPLICATION_CREDENTIALS variable envirenement that is used by terraform client
 	* `export GOOGLE_APPLICATION_CREDENTIALS=.key-file.json `

-* In GCP enable Cloud Resource Manager API for the project  Pub/Sub API DataFlow API
+* In GCP enable Cloud Resource Manager API for the project and other API that is used like   Pub/Sub API, DataFlow API, GKE API, BigQuery API.

 ## Deploy Infrastructure
 * Initialize Terraform :